Amazon Elasticsearch Service

 Launch petabyte-scale clusters with ease.
 You can monitor your cluster through Amazon CloudWatch metrics and resize it up or down via a single API call or a few clicks in the AWS Management Console.
 You can also configure your cluster to meet your performance requirements by selecting from a range of instance types and storage options including SSD-powered EBS volumes.

 Run mission-critical workloads with confidence.
-You can achieve network isolation using Amazon Virtual Private Cloud (VPC), encryption of data at rest using keys you create and control through AWS Key Management Service (KMS), and authentication and access control using Amazon Cognito and AWS Identity and Access Management (IAM) policies.
+Achieve network isolation with Amazon Virtual Private Cloud (VPC), encrypt data at-rest and in-motion using keys you create and control through AWS Key Management Service (KMS), and manage authentication and access control using Amazon Cognito and AWS Identity and Access Management (IAM) policies.

 Get uninterrupted access to your data.
 Amazon Elasticsearch Service is designed to be highly available using zone awareness, which replicates data between two Availability Zones in the same region.
 The service also monitors the health of your clusters and automatically replaces failed nodes.